Muzhai/ATP/README.md

 	2) install modul folium in python
 	3) replace the connection information.
 	4) SQL Server:
-	    a) create databace (Baum)
+	    a) create databace (Baum)  or run initial_database.sql in SQL Server.
-	5) run
+	5) run test.py

-    PS. for the remote connect you should change the setting of SQL Server
+    PS. for the remote connection you should change the setting of SQL Server

 2.Class MSSQL: